What is the difference between equity, debt, and hybrid mutual funds?

 The Securities and Exchange Board of India (SEBI) has classified mutual funds into five main categories based on their investment instruments: Equity Schemes: These funds primarily invest in equity and equity-related instruments.
 SEBI has defined ...

-• What is the difference between open-ended and closed-ended mutual funds?
+• What is the ideal investment duration for mutual funds?